 The insert can be machine washed and dried, but you must air-dry the cover.
 We don't feel like it is much of a hassle to pick out the covers when transferring diapers from washer to dryer.
 And the polyester fabric is so light and thin that they dry in a matter of minutes.
 This step also helps to preserve the longevity of the snaps and elastic pieces in the cover.

 At first glance, the price of the Flip seems comparable to that of other hybrid diapers, but there are a few things that set it apart.
 First, this is a one-size diaper.
 So once you build your stash, you are done, theoretically eliminating the need to buy a single additional diaper for the rest of your baby's life.
 Second, you must consider that you are most likely going to purchase the inserts and covers separately.
 You will probably need fewer covers (because you will be able to reuse them through multiple changes), and more inserts.
 Individually priced, the inserts are less expensive than other brands, which is great because this is the part that you will be buying in larger quantities.
 The covers are a bit more expensive, but we think they are of higher quality.
 They will last longer, and you will not need to purchase as many from the start.

 For such a simple diaper, we were very impressed with the Flip.
-We loved the fact that there were so many small, but beneficial features that made using this diaper very easy and intuitive.
+We love the fact that there are so many small but beneficial features that made using this diaper very easy and intuitive.
 If you are hoping to save a few bucks in your cloth diaper journey, but still want the convenience that comes with a nicer diaper, then this is the one for you.
 We highly recommend taking a look at the Flip cover and matching Stay Dry Insert.

 — Abriah Wofford & Juliet Spurrier, MD